The Klezmatics: History

 The group formed in New York's East Village in 1986.
+The performers present at the first rehearsal were Frank London, Lorin Sklamberg, Margot Leverett, Alicia Svigals, David Licht, and David Lindsay.
 They have appeared numerous times on television, including on the PBS Great Performances series with Itzhak Perlman.
 They have collaborated with the Romani virtuoso Ferus Mustafov, Israeli singers Chava Alberstein and Ehud Banay, American singer Arlo Guthrie, and Moroccan musicians The Master Musicians of Jajouka.
 In Berlin, they worked with poet Allen Ginsberg.
 Trumpeter Frank London composed the score for Pilobolus Dance Theater's work, Davenen, which the band performed.
 The members come from different musical backgrounds.
 Drummer Richie Barshay plays jazz with Herbie Hancock and Chick Corea.
-Violinist Lisa Gutkin came from a predominantly Celtic background before joining the band.
+Before joining the band, violinist Lisa Gutkin had been playing bluegrass/Celtic music.

 The Klezmatics' 20th-anniversary concert took place at New York City's Town Hall on March 5, 2006.
 That event is included in the documentary chronicling the band's history and significance, The Klezmatics: On Holy Ground (2010).
 Five years later, they recorded a 25th-anniversary CD at the same location.